-(1) Represents the officer's gross salary plus payment of mandatory social benefits made by the company on behalf of such officer.
-Such benefits may include, to the extent applicable to the executive, payments, contributions and/or allocations for savings funds (e.g., Managers' Life Insurance Policy), education funds (referred to in Hebrew as "keren hishtalmut"), pension, severance, risk insurances (e.g., life or work disability insurance) and payments for social security.

-- (2) Represents the equity-based compensation expenses recorded in the company's consolidated financial statements for the year ended December 31, 2022 based on the options' grant date fair value in accordance with accounting guidance for equity-based compensation. - (3) Represents the other benefits to such officer, which includes either or both of (i) car expenses, including lease costs, gas and maintenance, provided to the officers, (ii) vacation benefits and (iii) severance payment. - (4) Converted (i) from NIS into U.S. dollars at the rate of NIS 3.358 = U.S\$1, based on the average representative rate of exchange between the NIS and the U.S. dollar in the year ended December 31, 2022 as reported by the Bank of Israel in the year ended December 31, 2022. - (5) The compensation received by Mr. Malka in respect of the year ended December 31, 2022 consists of compensation that he received as our CEO until June 30, 2022 and cash, equity awards and other compensation that he received in his role as active director commencing in July 2022.
+- (1) Represents the officer's gross salary plus payment of mandatory social benefits made by the company on behalf of such officer.
+Such benefits may include, to the extent applicable to the executive, payments, contributions and/or allocations for savings funds (e.g., Managers' Life Insurance Policy), education funds (referred to in Hebrew as "keren hishtalmut"), pension, severance, risk insurances (e.g., life or work disability insurance) and payments for social security. - (2) Represents the equity-based compensation expenses recorded in the company's consolidated financial statements for the year ended December 31, 2023 based on the options' grant date fair value in accordance with accounting guidance for equity-based compensation. - (3) Represents the other benefits to such officer, which includes either or both of (i) car expenses, including lease costs, gas and maintenance, provided to the officers, (ii) vacation benefits and (iii) severance payment. - (4) Converted (i) from NIS into U.S. dollars at the rate of NIS 3.69 = U.S\$1, based on the average representative rate of exchange between the NIS and the U.S. dollar in the year ended December 31, 2023 as reported by the Bank of Israel in the year ended December 31, 2023. - (5) Ms. Luxenburg Joined the Company in May 2023. - (6) Mr. Gur Lavie worked in the Company until July 2023.

-The aggregate compensation paid and equity-based compensation and other payments expensed by us and our subsidiaries to our directors and executive officers with respect to the year ended December 31, 2022 was \$4.9 million.
-As of December 31, 2022, options to purchase 482,321 ordinary shares, exercisable at a weighted average exercise price of \$25.54 per share, and restricted share units ("RSUs") that may be settled for 59,169 ordinary shares, in each case granted to our directors and executive officers, were outstanding under our equity incentive plans.
-We do not have any written agreements with any director providing for benefits upon the termination of such director's relationship with our company or its subsidiaries.
+The aggregate compensation paid and equity-based compensation and other payments expensed by us and our subsidiaries to our directors and executive officers with respect to the year ended December 31, 2023 was \$3.8 million.
+As of December 31, 2023, options to purchase 467,146 ordinary shares, exercisable at a weighted average exercise price of \$15.3 per share, and restricted share units ("RSUs") that may be settled for 44,067 ordinary shares, in each case granted to our directors and executive officers, were outstanding under our equity incentive plans.
+We do not have any written agreements with any director for benefits upon the termination of such director's relationship with our company or its subsidiaries.